 Personally, I prefer the more leisurely drive of the Crowsnest Highway (second option).

 E.C.
 Manning Provincial Park is located just over half way along the route and is an ideal place to stop for a break.
 Be sure to check out the Cascade Lookout for gorgeous mountain views!

 - Take a walk on the historic Trout Creek trestle.
 The 73-metre (240 feet) high and 76-metre (249 feet) wooden bridge was once the highest on the Kettle Valley Railway

-- Explore the beautiful 6 hectare Summerland Ornamental Gardens (enty by donation, closed until further notice)
+- Explore the beautiful 6 hectare Summerland Ornamental Gardens (entry by donation)